ocupop/hawaiitax/src/_resources/a-friendly-reminder.md

 ## ***Dear Client,***

 As a reminder, if you operate an **S Corporation** or **Partnership** your federal tax return is due on **March 15th**.
-If we have not yet received your tax documents, it may be necessary to apply for an extension of time to file.&nbsp; Please contact a member of our tax team so that we can determine the need to file an extension. ***We can be reached at 808.529.9990\!***
+If we have not yet received your tax documents, it may be necessary to apply for an extension of time to file.&nbsp; Please contact a member of our tax team so that we can determine the need to file an extension. *Our team can be reached at 808.529.9990\!*

 &nbsp;